johsteffens/qprimes/README.md

 I wrote this generator because arbitrary prime numbers above, say 2<sup>40</sup>, were not so easy to find on public sources.

-This solution achieves adequate runtime efficiency given the code-simplicity.
-It is not the fastest possible algorithm but should well suffice for the intended use cases.

 ------

 <sub>&copy; Johannes B. Steffens</sub>